Search results for

 The Apple AirPods Max look great, though they’re not for everyone.

-Some may like the Beats Studio Pro over the Apple AirPods Max based on a few key differences in the ear cup design.
+Some may prefer the Beats Studio Pro over the Apple AirPods Max due to a few key differences in the ear cup design.
 Namely, those with a smaller noggin will absolutely prefer the fit of the Beats Studio Pro because the difference in size is so significant.
-Additionally, anyone interested in lossless audio will find both headphones now capable—the Beats Studio Pro offers more flexibility with 3.5mm analog and USB-C digital connections, while the AirPods Max gained lossless audio support via USB-C in early 2025.
-The Beats Studio Pro still has the connectivity advantage with its multiple input options, but the gap has narrowed significantly now that both headphones support high-quality wired audio.
+Additionally, anyone interested in lossless audio will find both headphones now capable—the Beats Studio Pro offers more flexibility with 3.5mm analog and USB-C digital connections.
+At the same time, the AirPods Max gained lossless audio support via USB-C in early 2025.
+The Beats Studio Pro still maintains its connectivity advantage with multiple input options, but the gap has narrowed significantly now that both headphones support high-quality wired audio.

 See price at Amazon